Ornate Wat Arun temple in Bangkok with towering prang decorated in porcelain under a partly cloudy sky

 Jane listened with genuine curiosity to my seemingly never-ending travel stories, and I found myself doing the same.
 It felt like the universe conspired to give me a travel buddy, even just for a short train ride.
 That fleeting connection reminded me how the road has a beautiful way of bringing kindred spirits together.

-After exiting at BTS Sala Daeng Station, I found myself unsure of which direction to take.
-Yep—I was lost.
-I did the research but still got lost.
-Somehow I still managed to get turned around.
 There were helpful strangers around (thank goodness!), but I realized I also needed to trust Google Maps a little more.
 Luckily, it didn’t take too long before I figured out the exact route and was back on track.
 A little detour never hurts, right?

 The check-in at Silom Space Hostel starts at 2 PM, but the lady receptionist allowed me to check in earlier with no extra fee.
 She directed me to my assigned room.
 I also paid 1,050 baht for my accommodation fee.
 I booked a bunk bed in a 4-bed female dormitory.